 The weather in Granada is interesting due to its location in southern Spain and its elevation.
-While the city is close to the Mediterranean and so enjoys a hot climate, it’s located 700m above sea level.
+While the city is close to the Mediterranean, and so enjoys a hot climate, it’s located 700m above sea level.
 This keeps the temperatures quite moderate.

 Both the city and the wider province have excellent gastronomy.
-It has strong Arabic influences, found in its spices, and most of the regional dishes centre on the area’s main products: pork and beans.
+It has strong Arabic influences, found in its spices, and most of the regional dishes center on the area’s main products: pork and beans.